Cancer Screening

 • When a screening test is proved to have a benefit that exceeds risk and is recommended by competent health authorities

 Recommended screening schedules are constantly evolving based on ongoing studies (see table Screening Procedures in Average-Risk Asymptomatic People as Recommended by the American Cancer Society (ACS), US Preventive Services Task Force (USPSTF), and American College of Physicians (ACP)).
-Current considerations regarding screening include the developing understanding that some findings (particularly in prostate and breast tissues) that appear cancerous may not actually progress to cancer within a person's remaining lifetime.
-For example, routine screening for blood levels of prostate-specific antigen (PSA) in men and routine screening mammograms in women may result in biopsy findings that a pathologist considers a cancer but that will not manifest clinically as a cancer or that manifest as a cancer that does not adversely affect survival.
+Considerations regarding screening include the developing understanding that some findings (particularly in prostate and breast tissues) that appear cancerous may not actually progress to cancer within a person's remaining lifetime.
+For example, routine screening for blood levels of prostate-specific antigen (PSA) in males and routine screening mammograms in females may result in biopsy findings that a pathologist considers a cancer but that will not manifest clinically as a cancer or that manifest as a cancer that does not adversely affect survival.
 In such cases, people may receive cancer treatments (eg, surgery, chemotherapy, radiation therapy) that do not benefit them.

 The key issue in screening is how many people need to be screened to prevent one cancer death and how many people will receive unnecessary interventions or be given unnecessary concern.
 Because of these complexities, there is considerable controversy regarding who should be screened and at what ages for what cancers.
-Recommendations from the American Cancer Society (ACS), the US Preventive Services Task Force (USPSTF), and various subspecialty organizations may differ.
+Recommendations from the American Cancer Society (ACS), the U. S. Preventive Services Task Force (USPSTF), and various subspecialty organizations may differ.
 The American College of Physicians (ACP) offers recommendations based on a review of existing guidelines and the evidence they include for breast cancer and colon cancer screening.

 Table